School Experiences and Early Development (SEED) Study Continuation

-A variety of child assessments and classroom observations will be used for this study.
+A variety of child assessments and classroom observations were used for this study.
 The child assessments, such as the Woodcock-Johnson, the CELF, and the NIH Toolbox, focus on the children’s emergent literacy and math, language, and self-regulation skills.
 Classroom observations, such as the CLASS and COPTOP, examined classroom interactions and teacher-child relationships.
-In addition, teachers will provide feedback on each child, and parents will complete questionnaires regarding their child’s early experiences including child care history, household stability and financial strain.
+In addition, teachers provided feedback on each child, and parents completed questionnaires regarding their child’s early experiences including child care history, household stability, and financial strain.
 We ralso focused on the effects of the COVID-19 pandemic on children, families, and teachers.